-Conservation Area Character Appraisals will be used to assess applications within designated Conservation Areas and opportunities will be taken through new development and other measures to preserve and enhance these areas, and to implement the recommendations of the Conservation Area Management Plans.
+Conservation Area Character Appraisals will be used to assess designated Conservation applications within Areas opportunities will be taken through new development and other measures to preserve and enhance these areas, and to implement the recommendations of the Conservation Area Management Plans.
 The importance to the local area of key non-listed buildings within Conservation Areas will be a material consideration in assessing an application for their demolition or development.

-5 For the purposes of this policy, 'compelling circumstances' are defined by the National Planning Policy Framework paragraph 133.
+&lt;sup>5 For the purposes of this policy, 'compelling circumstances' are defined by the National Planning Policy Framework paragraph 133.